cdgriffith/Box/README.md

 **EasyDict**

-Both str and repr print a dictionary look alike, box makes it clear in repr that it is a unique object.
-Does not have a way to make sub items recursively back to dictionary.
+EasyDicts `str` and `repr` print a dictionary look alike, `Box` makes it clear in repr that it is a unique object.
+EasyDict not have a way to make sub items recursively back to dictionary.

 **addict**